 Guanacaste has been quite an adventure!
 We have been staying at Earth University un Liberia, which is a small school in the middle of a forest.
 The first thing we noticed after arriving was the incredible diversity of wildlife.
 Our van was met by a coati, a strange raccoon/monkey/pig hybrid that most of us had never before encountered.
-We were told about the giant toads prior to our arrival, and soon after settling into my room I was greeted by a smiling Callie at my window holding a large toad (below, a video of Callie attempting to turn her toad into a prince).
-Besides the coatis and toads, we’ve seen a family of monkeys in the trees, an assortment of large iguanas, and lots and lots of BUGS.
+We were told about the giant toads prior to our arrival, and soon after settling into my room I was greeted by a smiling Callie at my window holding a large toad (below, a photo of Callie attempting to turn her toad into a prince).
+Besides the coatis and toads, we’ve seen a family of monkeys in the trees, an assortment of large iguanas, a really cute dog, and lots and lots of BUGS.
 The bugs have a strange way of turning up everywhere you least expect them to – in your towels, in your food, in your eyeball.
 The novelty has yet to wear off for me, and my fellow GMIers can attest that my shrieks have only been getting louder as the week has gone on.

 All jokes aside, Earth University is really a beautiful place, and I’ve grown to enjoy the quiet contentment I feel when surrounded by nature.
 I’ve had a chance to explore the campus a little bit, and it’s really exciting to see so much animal and plant life in one place!
 I’ve never lived or spent a lot of time outside of the city, so being in this environment is very new to me.
 I’ve started to adjust to the ever-changing weather, the thrill of stumbling upon a large reptile, and all the little surprises of living in the wilderness.